Hala-elmikkawy22/python-exercises/README.md

 - data structure ( lists, tuples, dictionaries, and sets).
 - Reverse the list and remove the duplication.
 - Hands-on exercises work with strings.
+- Code to count lines and words in files.

 ## 🎯 Purpose
 - Revise Python fundamentals